jdortiz/rexlists-rust/README.md

-# Rexlists: a full-stack written in Go
+# Rexlists: a full-stack written in Rust

 ## This Repo